pusher/libPusher/README-DIST.txt

 4. Drag the contents of the headers directory into your project.

+5. Link with the following libraries/frameworks:

+* libicucore.dylib
+* CFNetwork.framework
+* Security.framework
+* SystemConfiguration.framework

-5. You should now be able to #import "PTPusher.h" and compile.
+6. You should now be able to #import "PTPusher.h" and compile.

 ===============================================================================
 Notes